-The first think to look at if you have wrist pain at the office is noticing if you have a tendency to support your body weight with your wrists on the desk.
-That’s what can be seen on the image to the right, where this lady seems to be putting pressure on her wrists, and her body being flexed forward.
+The first thing to look at if you have wrist pain at the office is to check if you have a tendency to support your body weight with your wrists on the desk.
+That’s what can be seen on the image to the right, where this lady seems to be putting pressure on her wrists, and her body leans forward.

 Ideally, your forearms should be comfortably resting on the desk, instead of the wrists.
 The desk needs to be deep enough to support your arms.
-Usually, 24” to 30” deep should be enough.
+Usually, a depth of 24” to 30” should be enough.
 The next image to the right shows a woman whose left forearm seems to be well rested on her desk.

-If your table is too high, it is then highly possible that you will be putting pressure on your wrists while typing at the computer keyboard.
-It is also likely that your wrists are flexed downward, as seen on the image to the right.
-Nope, that is not ideal!
+If your table is too high, it is then highly possible that you will be putting pressure on your wrists while typing using the computer keyboard.
+It is also likely that your wrists will flex downward, as seen on the image on the right.
+That is definitely not ideal!

-And if the table is too low, you will experience exactly the opposite.
-Your wrists might end up in an upward flexed position, as seen on the second image right.
-Here again, not ideal.
+If the table is too low, you will experience exactly the opposite.
+Your wrists might end up in an upward flexed position, as seen on the second image on the right.
+Here again, not an ideal situation.

-Working safely at a computer keyboard involves having a somewhat neutral position of the wrists.
-The image down below shows what seems to be just that.
+Working safely at a computer keyboard involves having the wrists in a somewhat neutral position.
+The image below shows what seems to be just that.

-Using a standard keyboard, or a straight keyboard, might involve challenging postures for the wrists.
-We call those cubital deviations (as seen on the image to the right).
+Using a standard keyboard, or a straight keyboard, might involve challenging postures for the wrists, called “cubital deviations” (as seen on the image on the right).

-Usually, I recommend to take it away, especially if it as a wrist rest like the one on the image close by.
-Such a wrist rest might give you a false feeling of safety, and some people will have a tendency to rest their whole body on the “comfortable mousepad”.
-Not a good idea!
+Usually, I recommend removing it, especially if it has a wrist rest like the one on the image close by.
+Such a wrist rest might give a false sense of safety, and some people will have a tendency to rest their whole body on the “comfortable mousepad”.
+That is not a good idea!

 And yes, it is okay to use your mouse directly on the desk.
-Or I recommend you use a very thin pad if you absolutely want something ont the top of your desk.
+However, I recommend that you use a very thin pad if you absolutely want something on top of your desk.

-If the pain is mostly to your right side (which is often the case for right handed people), you may want to try using a 2nd mouse to your left.
-This will give your right hand a break, even if you are not using the leftie mouse a whole lot.
+If the pain is mostly to your right side (which is often the case for right-handed people), you may want to try using a second mouse to your left.
+This will give your right hand a break, even if you are not using the left-hand mouse a whole lot.
 And give yourself some time!
 We need about 3 to 4 weeks to get used to this kind of change.

 Post written by Emmanuel Benoit, Ergonomist, CIRC